-Packages under pots or other porch objects – much like bins, upturned plant pots and other objects you might find in or around a porch are among the other places homeowners advise their delivery drivers to leave purchases.
+Upturned plant pots and other objects you might find around a porch are among the common places people advise their delivery drivers to leave purchases.

 The modern luxury of overnight shipping and instant food deliveries comes hand-in-hand with the increasing nuisance of porch pirates.

-It draws attention to the new issues posed by increased spending, exponentially faster shipping, and work schedules that keep us out of the house all day.
+It draws attention to the new issues posed by increased spending, faster shipping, and work schedules that keep us out of the house all day.